raspberrychris/paddleboardmaster/content/post/uice-inflatable-stand-up-paddle-board.md

 ### UV-Printing Technology

 UV printing technology used by Uice means that the colors on this paddleboard won’t fade.
 The design of this board is vibrant and this means that you can be sure that that design won’t fade way.

 ### Premium Accessories

-You get some decent accessories with this paddleboard.
-UICE designed safty big leash
+You get some decent accessories with this paddleboard and they are really premium I feel in their design:

 * Double action adjustable hand pump
 * 3-piece easy to install alumimum paddle